Ditch Cruel Butterfly Kits for Humane Life-Cycle Lessons

 • Order and use free resources, such as animations, videos taken in nature, and coloring sheets.

-• Use plastic replicas of animals, made by companies like Scholastic, which can serve as a tactile representation of metamorphosis.
-They allow students to see the development of butterflies, ants, and frogs up close and personal, without ever harming a live insect or other animal.
+• Use plastic replicas of animals, which can serve as a tactile representation of metamorphosis.
+They allow students to see the development of butterflies, ants, and frogs up close without ever harming them.

 • Encourage students to participate in the annual Symbolic Migration program offered by Journey North, which strives to “understand, preserve, and protect migratory species.”
-The project allows students across North America to participate in the migratory patterns of the monarch butterfly in real time.
+The project allows students across North America to connect with the migratory patterns of monarch butterflies in real time.
 In the fall, students in the U.S. and Canada create paper monarch butterflies.
-These symbolic “ambassador” butterflies are then sent to students in Mexico who live near a butterfly sanctuary.
+These symbolic “ambassadors” are then sent to students in Mexico who live near a butterfly sanctuary.
 They “protect” the symbolic animals until the spring, when monarch butterflies return home.
-The paper creations are then sent back to the original classrooms.
-The students gain an appreciation for and understanding of the migratory patterns of the monarch butterfly and the sanctuaries that protect and nurture these animals in the off-season.
+The paper creations are then sent back to the U.S. classrooms.
+The students gain an appreciation for and understanding of the migratory patterns of monarch butterflies and the sanctuaries that protect and nurture them.

-By incorporating these compassionate tools into your science lessons, you’ll be teaching students that they can study insects and other animals while allowing them to remain in their natural habitat.
+By incorporating these compassionate tools into your science lessons, you’ll be teaching students that they can study insects and other animals without removing them from their natural habitats.

 References